 Poland has long stood as one of the key crossroads of culture in Europe, and nowhere is this truer than in Krakow.
-After Warsaw, it is the largest city in Poland, was the nation’s capital until 1596, and remains one of the most vibrant commercial and cultural centers in Eastern Europe.
+After Warsaw, it is the largest city in Poland, was the nation’s capital until 1596, and remains one of the most vibrant commercial and cultural centers in Central Europe.

-Moreover, Krakow has been a historic multicultural melting pot, with Poles, Germans, Jews, Russians, Slavs, and groups from all around Eastern Europe.
+Moreover, Krakow has been a historic multicultural melting pot, with Poles, Germans, Jews, Russians, Slavs, and groups from all around Europe.
 The city’s architecture reflects that diverse and ever-evolving history, being home to buildings built in Gothic, Eastern Orthodox, Baroque, Soviet, and Modern styles.

 That diversity has given rise to many fun facts about Krakow.

 Krakow Has Its Own Anthem

 One of the most fun facts about Krakow, Poland which visitors immediately notice is St. Mary’s Trumpet Call, a traditional five-note Polish tune that marks every hour, and has been a staple of life in the city for centuries.